-Ziptales USA respects your personal information.
-We are aware of our obligations under the current Privacy Act (1974) and of the new General Data Protection Regulations (EU), and do our best to fulfill our obligations under those Acts.
+Ziptales respects your personal information.
+We are aware of our obligations under COPPA, FERPA (USA), the current Privacy Act (1974) (AU), the General Data Protection Regulations (EU), and fulfill our obligations under those Acts.
 We follow strict guidelines for protecting and maintaining any and all information we may have about you.
 This responsibility is fundamental to our business.

 We may ask you to supply personal information such as your name, your school's or library's name, your address, telephone number, e-mail address and postal address.
 This is for the purposes of legitimate communication with you as a customer, as for instance the need to send you information packs by mail, or periodic emails about new content.

 We may also conduct surveys or collect other information from you on an occasional basis.
 These surveys are to help us improve the service offered to you.